-We are a newly-organized blank check company incorporated as a Delaware corporation and formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses, which we refer to as our initial business combination throughout this Annual Report.
+We are a newly organized blank check company incorporated as a Delaware corporation and formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses, which we refer to as our initial "Business Combination" throughout this Quarterly Report.
 While our efforts to identify a target business may span many industries and regions worldwide, we are likely to focus our search for prospects within the technology sector, which has experienced significant disruption from new and emerging products and services.
-We have not yet selected any specific business combination target, although we have had substantive discussions with at least one business combination target.
-We intend to effectuate our initial business combination using cash from the proceeds of the Initial Public Offering and the sale of the Placement Warrants, the proceeds of the sale of our shares in connection with our initial Business Combination (including pursuant to backstop agreements we may enter into), shares issued to the owners of the target, debt issued to the bank or other lenders or the owners of the target, or a combination of the foregoing.
+We have not yet selected any specific business combination using cash from the proceeds of our initial public offering ("IPO") and the sale of the Private Placement Warrants (as defined below), the proceeds of the sale of our shares in connection with our initial Business Combination (including pursuant to backstop agreements we may enter into), shares issued to the owners of the target, debt issued to the bank or other lenders or the owners of the target, or a combination of the foregoing.